testingstories/testingstories/bendowen/BEN_DOWEN.md

 ## Celebrating the Community

-At the time of writing, more Tester of The Day has been awarded more then 150 times since it was started on the 17th of August 2020.
-With only a handful of people winning more then once.
+At the time of writing, "Tester of The Day" has been awarded more then 150 times, since it was it started on the 17th of August 2020.
+With a handful of people winning more then once.

+### Winners Testimonials

 I am very humbled by the joy and excitement many winners have expressed.
-Here are just a few glorious examples:

 Brittany Stewart - [@Brittish_Beauty](https://twitter.com/Brittish_Beauty)
 > Woohoo!
 I'm extremely honored to be nominated as #TesterOfTheDay!
 It's a great feeling to know that so many persons have been benefiting from the using this approach.
 I'm motivated to explore and share more ways of improving efficiency using mind maps.
 Thank you so much!